-A Forest School is a long-term outdoor education process that is holistic and learner led.
+Our Forest Education is a long-term outdoor education process that is holistic and learner led.
 It allows pupils to develop themselves through healthy engagement with risk, problem-solving and self-discovery, all within a natural environment in a hands-on and thoughtful manner.
-All forms of outdoor education are valuable, but Forest Schools have their own philosophies and ethos that benefit children in unique ways.
-At White Trees, Forest Schools is delivered through several regular sessions over an extended period of time - primarily weekly over the academic year, to incorporate different seasons.
+All forms of outdoor education are valuable, but Forest Education has their own philosophies and ethos that benefit children in unique ways.
+At White Trees, Forest Education is delivered through several regular sessions over an extended period of time - primarily weekly over the academic year, to incorporate different seasons.

-The vision of Forest School is to enable each participant to have the opportunity to develop themselves in an inquisitive manner and have a positive relationship with the natural world.
-Forest School places an emphasis on self-reflection, which equips learners with emotional and social skills that can stay with them into adulthood and permeate into other areas of their life.
+The vision of Our Forest Education is to enable each participant to have the opportunity to develop themselves in an inquisitive manner and have a positive relationship with the natural world.
+Forest Education places an emphasis on self-reflection, which equips learners with emotional and social skills that can stay with them into adulthood and permeate into other areas of their life.

-What makes our Forest School different to other forms of outdoor education - such as outward-bound days, general outdoor lessons, bushcraft workshops - is that we at White Trees adhere to six guiding principles which are agreed by the UK Forest School community.
+What makes our Forest Education different to other forms of outdoor education - such as outward-bound days, general outdoor lessons, bushcraft workshops - is that we at White Trees adhere to six guiding principles which are agreed by the UK Forest School community.

-1. Sessions are delivered on a long-term basis
+1. Our Forest Education Sessions are delivered on a long-term basis

-Forest School sessions are supposed to be regular and over a long enough period - not just a few one-off workshops.
-At White Trees the pupils access forest schools at least once a week throughout the academic year.
+Our Forest Education sessions are supposed to be regular and over a long enough period - not just a few one-off workshops.
+At White Trees the pupils access the Forest at least once a week throughout the academic year.
 This length of time is required to allow for the establishment of boundaries to feel safe and secure, the development of trust, and the deeply rooted process of observation and self-reflection that is critical to all forest school sessions, for both practitioner and learner.

-2. Sessions should be risk-aware, not risk-averse
+2. Our Forest Education Sessions should be risk-aware, not risk-averse

-Forest School has an emphasis on learning through play, where children have the freedom to try things out.
+Our Forest Education has an emphasis on learning through play, where children have the freedom to try things out.
 Practitioners suggest playful, meaningful activities which nurture the instinctive human ability to learn through overcoming a risk, challenge or problem.
-Pupils are also be taught how to safely use tools like knives and axes for whittling or chopping wood, and how to light and safely be around campfires.
-However, risk in the context of Forest School is about more than just physical danger of using sharp tools or campfires - it also includes social and emotional risk; for example, through embracing something new or confronting the fear of looking silly.
+Pupils are also taught how to safely use tools like knives and axes for whittling or chopping wood, and how to light and safely be around campfires.
+However, risk in the context of Forest Education is about more than just physical danger of using sharp tools or campfires - it also includes social and emotional risk; for example, through embracing something new or confronting the fear of failure

-3. Forest School is invested in holistic development of the participants
+3. Forest Education is invested in holistic development of the participants

-Holistic means 'whole' - at White Tress Forest Schools the focus is on enabling the development of the whole person.
+Holistic means 'whole' - at White Trees Forest Education the focus is on enabling the development of the whole person.
 This includes:

 - Emotional development.
-Periods of reflection are important parts of all forest school sessions and help pupils to expand their emotional vocabulary and understand how they feel (emotional intelligence). - Spiritual development.
-This is not necessarily religious but refers to having a sense of belonging to the wider world, being part of something bigger than yourself, and your connection to nature.
+Periods of reflection are important parts of all Forest Education sessions and help pupils to expand their emotional vocabulary and understand how they feel (emotional intelligence). - Spiritual development.
+This is not necessarily religious but refers to having a sense of belonging to the wider world, being part of something bigger than yourself, and your connection to nature. - Intellectual development.
+Knowledge is provided in context with situations as they arise and creates a thirst for learning.

-Document owner White Trees School Last review August 2022 Date Created April 2022 Next review August 2023
+Document owner White Trees School Last review February 2023 Date Created September 2021 Next review February 2024